HellperKK/Stoicos/README.md

 ##Version
 Two versions of the interpretor are in devellopement.

-The version 1 is the oldest one but suffer form some problems especialy the functions "equal" and "different".
+The version 1 is the oldest one but is functionnal.

 The version 2 is young and not yet functionnal.